artscorestudio/contact-bundle/Resources/doc/index.md

 * [Symfony 2.8+ LTS / 3+][1]
 * [artscorestudio/APYDataGridBundle dev-master][11]

+> Warning ! artscorestudio/APYDataGridBundle is a fork from APY/APYDataGridBundle who is not compatible with symfony 3.0.
+You have to install it before artscoretudio/contact-bundle, as long as [APY/APYDataGridBundle][12] not support symfony 3.

 ### Translations

 If you wish to use default texts provided in this bundle, you have to make sure you have translator enabled in your config.